 In Anderson’s model (1982), all skills start out as declarative information also known as factual knowledge.
 Declarative instructions or rules stored in long-term memory, or newly acquired from the environment (e.g., reading instructions for a specific recipe from a cookbook), are attended to and the instructions are carried out laboriously.
 But factual knowledge in declarative memory only indirectly affects behavior.
 An additional procedural system interprets the instructions and carries them out.
 This procedural system contains simpler, domain-general procedures for carrying out common tasks, not unlike the Fitts and Posner (1967) subroutines.
-This is a process that is resource intensive and needs engagement with attention and verbal rehearsal of instructions that are effortfully retrieved from long-term memory.
-At least at this early stage, Anderson describes this as requiring space in working memory, a concept not discussed in much detail by both the Schneider and Shiffrin and Fitts and Posner models.
+This is a process that is resource intensive and needs engagement with attention and verbal rehearsal of instructions that are effortfully retrieved from long-term memory At least at this early stage, Anderson describes this as requiring space in working memory, a concept not discussed in much detail by both the Schneider and Shiffrin and Fitts and Posner models.
 This early stage also aligns with observations of novice performance of slow, error prone work.
+For instance, with our cook book example, the learner can read instructions, maintain them in working memory and carry them out.
+This will also require effortful monitoring of the outcomes of the steps.
+The learner may also attempt to memorize all the steps and outcomes and access them from memory when needed.
+Here, it is clear that performnce will be slow and not without errors.

 With practice, through a process of knowledge compilation, the learner will become less reliant on direct recall of instructions from declarative memory and laborious interpretation by the procedural system via working memory (Anderson, 1982).
 Compilation has two distinct sub-processes.
 The first, composition, describes the process of combining sequences of procedures into fewer procedures.
-The second, proceduralization, rebuilds these combined procedures in such a way that they no longer require retrieval of information from long-term memory.
-This is very similar to F&P (1967) association phase and results in speed-up of performance and reduction in use of working memory resources.
+For example, if the cookbook instructions call for measuring a series of ingredients and combinging them in a specific order all these actions will be represented by individual procedures.
+These procedures, after practice might be combined into 1 or 2 procedures that might just hold the instructions “measure ingredients” and “mix ingredients”.
+These new procedures will require retrieving details from LTM.
+The second, proceduralization, rebuilds these combined procedures in such a way that they no longer require retrieval of information from long-term memory – they simply become sets of stimulus-action maps This is very similar to F&P (1967) association phase and results in speed-up of performance and reduction in use of working memory resources.

 Anderson’s skill learning theory has evolved over the years to seem more like human cognition than a computing framework.
 Knowledge compilation, in my opinion sounds very much like early computing concepts and terminology, though it goes a step further into explaining what occurs during skill development.
 This representation of two systems, the first that contains declarative knowledge and the second that learns how to act on that knowledge and eventually become independent of the first, much resembles how human cognition is organized.
 This is so at least from the point of view of numerous studies with amnesic patients.
 These studies have shown that damage to certain brain regions resulted in loss of some but not all memory functions.
 For example, patients with amnesia, can learn new procedural skills but not new declarative facts, or remember that they learned the skill (e.g., Packard and Knowlton, 2002; Anderson, 2002).